 It is very important, if you have a neuropathy diagnosis, that you focus on leading a healthy lifestyle.
 You should make sure that your weight is within the healthy range, that you avoid various toxins, that you eat a nutritious, balanced diet, and that you exercise regularly.
 You should also avoid alcohol and smoking, as these constrict the blood vessels.
 Additionally, a good diet improves any issues with the gastrointestinal system.

 Exercise, meanwhile, can stop muscles from wasting away.
 Instead, it will strengthen them, thereby also reducing the frequency of cramps.
 It is important, however, to perform exercises that are suitable to your physical ability.
+This study on exercise concluded "those benefits of exercise training include improvements in nerve function, reductions in neuropathic pain, reductions in other types of sensory dysfunction."

-Importance of a Healthy Lifestyle for People with Neuropathy
+Importance of Living A Healthy Lifestyle

 When people experience pain, it means that their tissue is injured or inflamed, and/or that they are ill.
 Often, pain starts suddenly and it is common for it to get worse under emotional distress.
 This means that mental health must also be considered in the diagnosis and treatment of pain.
 This is particularly true in people who suffer from chronic pain, such as neuropathy, as they must be able to accept a continuous reduced quality of life.